Jhgomez/sopes1/Clase/notes.md

 Just one program executes in a process at a time

 ### Multiprogramming(Paralel/Asynchronous)
-Programs alternates execution over the same process, it looks like they being executed separately however they are in the same process acutally
+Programs alternates execution over the same process, it looks like they being executed separately however they are in the same process acutally.
+Asynchronous programming is more like a model, it is used to achieve concurrency.
+Asynchronous model describes that a process can execute other tasks/computations while a long running task is running in the background(like reading/writing a file or a DB) and when it is completed continue executing the next tasks, so basically asynchronous programming is used to achive concurrency

 ### Concurrency
 Several programs exists at the same time but only one is executed, most of the times means there is only one CPU

 #### Inheritably and Potential Concurrency
 Inheritably when they are forcibly executing actions simultaneously due to the nature of its environment, cashiers.
-Doesn't need to  be concurrent but it will benefit the system to speed up cexecution
+Doesn't need to  be concurrent but it will benefit the system to speed up execution.

 ### Parallelism
 Exists more than one CPU so more than one program is executed at the same time.
 Is a particular case of concurrency, basically two or more concurrency executions are happening.
-Multiprocessors are needed to use parallelism
+Multiprocessors are needed to use parallelism.
+Basically is a way to achieve concurrency

+### Concurrency vs Asynchrony vs Parallelism
+To achieve concurrency we only need one or more computational resources, if there is only one computational resources we need to execute tasks asynchronously to achieve concurrency.
+If we two or more computational resources we can either execute tasks in parallel to achieve concurrency and/or combine parallelism and asynchronous execution to achieve greater concurrency

 The scheduler is in charge of deciding what and how processes will be executed on CPU